mattbell87/matts-php-framework/README.md

 ?>
 ```

-If you wanted to output the sayHi() function to your homepage, you'd code it like the folliwing:
+If you wanted to output the sayHi() function to your homepage, you'd code it like the following:

 **index.xml:**
 ```xml